*this post contains affiliate links

-Grab your FREE Christmas cash envelopes when you sign up for my Free Budgeting Basics Email Course below.
-You’ll get access to my Free Resource Library where you can find the Christmas envelopes as well as other free printables!
+Grab your FREE Christmas cash envelopes below.
+You’ll also get access to my Free Resource Library where you’ll find other free printables!

 No matter where you decide to keep your extra money, the important thing is to have a specific place for your Christmas savings.
 The last thing you want to do is leave it in your checking account and accidentally spend it before the holiday season hits!